About Juno Women's Aid

 Our purpose

-- To support and empower women, children, and teens and to strengthen families
+- To support and empower women, children, and young people and to strengthen families

 - To raise awareness about domestic abuse and its effects